Abortion in Hungary

-Abortion is legally accepted in Hungary starting in 1953, with the most recent change to abortion laws being Act LXXIX of 1992 on the protection of fetal life.
-Under the current laws, abortions may be performed up to 12 weeks but may be extended up to 24 weeks in certain circumstances.
+Abortion has been legal in Hungary under certain restrictions since 1953.
+The most recent change to abortion laws being Act LXXIX of 1992 on the protection of fetal life.
+Under the current laws, abortions may be performed up to 12 weeks due to socioeconomic factors but may be extended up to 24 weeks in certain circumstances like risk to woman's life, health, rape or fetal impairment.
 Access to abortion requires the woman to obtain a certificate from a gynecologist confirming the pregnancy then seek counseling from a midwife at the Family Protection Service at least twice and wait 72 hours before the procedure may be performed.

 History of legalisation

 Abortion in socialist Hungary

 Abortion was subject to legal liberalization as early as 1953.
 The abortion law was changed three times since then, in 1956, 1973, and 1992.
 As a result of that, Hungary has long had a liberal abortion law, although certain obstacles for accessing abortion have always existed.
 After the fall of communism in Hungary, the country experienced serious social and economic distress; nevertheless, the newly emerging conservative Catholic forces have failed to convince the government to prohibit abortion: the new post-communist 1992 law largely mirrored the old one, in some ways being even more liberal than the former one.